usccolumbia/blmm/README.md

 This repository contains the code and datasets for the paper:

 [**Crystal Transformer: Self-learning neural language model for Generative and Tinkering Design of Materials**](https://arxiv.org/pdf/2204.11953.pdf)
-*Lai Wei, Qinyang Li, Yuqi Song, Edirisuriya M. D. Siriwardane, Stanislav Stefanov, and Jianjun Hu*
+*Lai Wei, Qinyang Li, Yuqi Song, Stanislav Stefanov,Rongzhi Dong, Nihang Fu, Edirisuriya M. D. Siriwardane, Fanglin Chen and Jianjun Hu*

 by <a href="http://mleg.cse.sc.edu" target="_blank">Machine Learning and Evolution Laboratory</a>, University of South Carolina.